musicslayer/self_publish_book/README.md

 Unlike with Word documents, we will not be using CutePDF Writer as there is a much easier way.
 Let's say you have an image, but you wish to convert it to a PDF and have it be 12in x 14in:
 1. Create a new 12in x 14in design in Canva.
 2. Upload your image and insert it into the Canva design, making sure to proportionally stretch it out to fill the entire space.
-3. Download the design as a PDF file (For "File Type", choose "PDF Print").
+3. Download the design as a PDF file (for "File Type", choose "PDF Print").
 > [!IMPORTANT]
 > This should not be used with vector images such as the barcode.
 This is because when you download the PDF from Canva, it will be a regular image with a fixed resolution.